February 21, 2012, Christopher D. Carroll MathFactsList

 which constant growth is treated in continuous and in discrete time; while for

-they will be numerically very close, continuous-time
+small values of they will be numerically very close, continuous-time

 compounding does yield slightly different values after any given time interval